All right, let’s be honest here: How often do you read an article and then look at the author box to see who wrote it?

 #1: Forget what you think you know; It’s not about you!

-It might be called a “author bio” or byline, but it’s really not meant to be your biography.
+It might be called a “bio box”, but it’s really not meant to be your biography.
 The reader doesn’t care if you’re married and have 3 “fur babies”.
-Just like when you’re writing your about page, the readers really want to know what you can do for them.
+They want to know what you can do for them.
 So forget writing your biography; give the readers what they need.

 #2: You may need more than one byline.